shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 15. Let’s rename BuyingGroupName column.
 In the **Data view, double-click on BuyingGroupName** column header to make it editable.

-16. **Rename** the column to **ResellerCompany**.
+16. **Rename** the column to **ResellerCompany**

     ![](../media/lab-03/image086.jpg)

-    Notice the Customer table has all the steps documented.
+    Notice the Customers table has all the steps documented.
 Now let’s save this view.

-17. We need to save the Customer query as it has all the steps.
+17. We need to save the Customers query as it has all the steps.
 We need to Enable load.
-Select the **ellipsis** in the **Customer** query box.
+Select the **ellipsis** in the **Customers** query box.

 18. Make sure **Enable load** is checked.

     ![](../media/lab-03/image089.jpg)

-    **Note: Customer** box should have a blue border if enable load is checked.
+    **Note: Customers** box should have a blue border if enable load is checked.

 19. From the Visual query menu, select **Save as view**.